This session was delivered as a webinar via Teams on Thursday 26 June 2025

-This session will be delivered by Emma Coleman, Board Manager for Nottingham City Safeguarding Adults Board.
+The session was delivered by Emma Coleman, Board Manager for Nottingham City Safeguarding Adults Board.

-The webinar brings together the learning from research into a range of local, regional and national Safeguarding Adults Reviews (SARs) relating to institutional discharge.
+The webinar brought together the learning from research into a range of local, regional and national Safeguarding Adults Reviews (SARs) relating to institutional discharge.
 There are three main areas of learning:

 - Policy/pathway/procedure change